 British Gas is the UK's largest supplier of gas and electricity for domestic use.
 But does 'biggest' mean best?
 Find out what they offer and how British Gas tariffs and customer service measure up.

 To compare all energy suppliers' plans including British Gas tariffs and find the cheapest for you enter your postcode in the green box and hit 'Compare now'.
-To learn more, keep reading:
+To learn more about British Gas offers, keep reading: